tariqbuilds/linux-dash/README.md

 ## Installation

 1. Make sure you have `php5-json` installed and enabled
-2. Download the zip/repo/package
+2. [Download the source](https://github.com/afaqurk/linux-dash/archive/master.zip) or clone the repo
 3. Place it in `/var/www/` (for Apache); For nginx setup, see [this gist](https://gist.github.com/sergeifilippov/8909839) by [@sergeifilippov](https://github.com/sergeifilippov)
-4. Optional: Secure access to the page via `.htaccess` or method of your choice

-**Please note: If you would like to limit access to the webpage, please add `.htaccess` or other security measure.**
+**Please note: If you would like to limit access to linux-dash, please add `.htaccess` or other security measure.**

 ## Support